 - Integration: Integrating headless applications with other systems can be challenging since there is no UI to provide a user-friendly interface.
 Developers need to ensure that their APIs are well-documented and easy to use to enable seamless integration.

-- Easier maintenance: With headless development, you can update the frontend and backend independently, which can make maintenance easier.
+- Easier maintenance: With headless infrastructure, you can update the frontend and backend independently, which can make maintenance easier.

 Who needs headless development